Tam Tam Crisis Looms

 An article in the New Jersey Jewish News has the whole sad story.
 (Among other things, it features the horrified response of Andrew Halper, owner of Zayda’s Kosher Deli in South Orange.)

-4 Responses to “Tam Tam Crisis Looms”
+4 thoughts on “Tam Tam Crisis Looms

 What troubles me more is that the Spelt Matzo, which I found last year, won’t be produced this Pesach.
 Spelt can usually be an alternative to people with a wheat allergy, and with all the wheat used during the holiday, it was good to have another choice.
 Great Britain has offered Oats Matzo but I’ve never seen it in stores where I shop.